Sheriff: One dead after car strikes tree, roof of Kansas home - NewsBreak

 Sheriff: One dead after car strikes tree, roof of Kansas home

 MIAMI COUNTY—One person died in an accident just after 4:30p.m.
 Wednesday in Miami County.
-The sheriff's office reported a 2018 Dodge Charger was eastbound on 223rd...jcpost.com
+The sheriff's office reported a 2018 Dodge Charger was eastbound on 223rd...littleapplepost.com

 MIAMI COUNTY—One person died in an accident just after 4:30p.m.
 Wednesday in Miami County.
-The sheriff's office reported a 2018 Dodge Charger was eastbound on 223rd...jcpost.com
+The sheriff's office reported a 2018 Dodge Charger was eastbound on 223rd...littleapplepost.com